tmcclintock/academictemplate/_pages/about.md

 ## Professional

-Working in the fields of astrophysics and cosmology, I recently obtained my doctorate in physics from the University of Arizona.
+I recently obtained my doctorate in physics from the University of Arizona.
 My thesis was completed under [Eduardo Rozo](http://w3.physics.arizona.edu/people/eduardo-rozo) and is titled "Galaxy Clusters in the Dark Energy Survey".
+Before that, I completed a masters in high performance computing at the University of Edinburgh.

+My work focuses on mitigating systematics related to using galaxy clusters to constrains cosmological parameters, as well as developing new tools derived from large simulations of our universe.
+On the galaxy cluster side, I have been active in the Dark Energy Survey (DES) as well as the LSST Dark Energy Science Collaboration (DESC).

 ## Personal
 In my free time I enjoy such hobbies as Dungeons and Dragons, Ultimate Frisbee, and hiking with my dog Bailey.